-• Discussed paying for a year or longer warranty on an autopulse machine, but asked the ambulance the county's insurance organizations director to get more information about the history of the policy and before making a decision.
-Story a recent 8 percent reduction in the at left.
-Talked with the county health
+• Discussed paying for a year or longer warranty on an autopulse Talked with the county health At their meeting last Tuesday, the administrator about newly required vaccinations for children.
+Story at • Talked with a representative from machine, but asked the ambulance the county's insurance organizations director to get more information about the history of the policy and before making a decision.
+Story a recent 8 percent reduction in the premium.
+Story on Page 3A ranty was up.